ysharplanguage/FastJsonParser/README.md

     Dictionary<string, object>

-instances, for JSON *objects* which are unordered sets of name/value pairs, and of
+instances, for JSON *objects* which are unordered sets of name / value pairs, and of

     List<object>